derMacon/img-extractor/README.md

 # PDFToImage

-Programs runs in the background but can be accessed via shortcut.
+Programs runs in the background but can be accessed via shortcuts.
 It copies a specified page of a given pdf document to the systems clipboard.

 The prgram will be useful when working with anki droid so that you don't have to screenshot each page you want to make a flashcard for.
+Now you can just type `f7` + the pagenumber and the page will be copied to your clipboard so that you can just paste it anywhere you want.

 ### Credits
 * Image to clipboard: http://omtlab.com/java-store-image-in-clipboard/